Bigger-and-Stronger/LpCVT/README.md

 This repo is a reorganization of the source code of the paper "**Lp Centroidal Voronoi Tessellation and its applications**". [[Paper]](https://dl.acm.org/doi/abs/10.1145/1778765.1778856)

-The original source code is from https://xueyuhanlang.github.io, and the code has undergone some modifications by [secantalpha](https://github.com/secantalpha) to make it compatible with CGAL 5.0 or a later version.
-And this repo is based on the version [secantalpha/LpCVT](https://github.com/secantalpha/LpCVT).
+The original source code is from https://xueyuhanlang.github.io, and the code has been rearranged by [secantalpha](https://github.com/secantalpha), with some modifications made to ensure compatibility with CGAL 5.0 or a later version.
+The code of this repo is based on the version [secantalpha/LpCVT](https://github.com/secantalpha/LpCVT).

-:bulb: What did I do?
-- The data files have been reorganized to make this project lighter.
-- Parts of the code have been rearranged and reorganized.

-If you use this code, you may need to cite:
+If you use this code, you may need to cite the paper:

 ```
 @article{10.1145/1778765.1778856,